Stutthof concentration camp: Stutthof trials

 The well known Nuremberg Trials were only concerned with concentration camps as evidence for war crimes and crimes against humanity committed by the Third Reich leadership.
 Several lesser known trials followed against the staff of various concentration camps.
 Poland held four trials in Gdańsk against former guards and kapos of Stutthof, charging them with crimes of war and crimes against humanity.

 The first trial was held from 25 April to 31 May 1946, against 30 ex-officials and prisoner-guards of the camp.
 The Soviet/Polish Special Criminal Court found all of them guilty of the charges.
 Eleven defendants including the former commander, Johann Pauls, were sentenced to death.
 The rest were sentenced to various terms of imprisonment.

 The second trial was held from 8 October to 31 October 1947, before a Polish Special Criminal Court.
-Arraigned 24 ex-officials and guards of the Stutthof concentration camp were judged and found guilty.
+The arraigned 24 ex-officials and guards of the Stutthof concentration camp were judged and found guilty.
 Ten were sentenced to death.

 The third trial was held from 5 November to 10 November 1947, before a Polish Special Criminal Court.
-Arraigned 20 ex-officials and guards were judged; 19 were found guilty, and one was acquitted.
+Arraigned were 20 ex-officials and guards judged; 19 then found guilty, with one acquitted.

 The fourth and final trial was also held before a Polish Special Criminal Court, from 19 November to 29 November 1947.
 Twenty-seven ex-officials and guards were arraigned and judged; 26 were found guilty, and one was acquitted.

 An additional trial was attempted in November 2018, when Johann Rehbogen was accused of being an accessory to murder.
 There was no evidence to link him to specific killings, and though he admitted to serving at the camp, he said that he was unaware that people were being murdered there.
 He was charged as a juvenile, as he was under 21 at the time of the offense.
 Images in the news broadcasts concealed his face for legal reasons.
 Being tried at the age of 94, court proceedings were limited to no more than two hours per day and two non-consecutive days per week.
 In February 2019 the trial of a defendant matching this description (whom Reuters reported could not be named for legal reasons) was halted after a medical report was issued stating that the defendant was unfit to stand trial, the trial already having been suspended since the previous December.